darco31/P2---JS-game/README.md

 * On positive feed back add functionality to the exsisting game and add more games to the page.
 ​
 ### Design:
-* The design uses a space themed background image with bold fonts that contrast each other very well and allow the user to easily distinguishbetween headings and call to action buttons.
+* The design uses a space themed background image with bold fonts that contrast each other very well and allow the user to easily distinguish between headings and call to action buttons.
 * The images are sized correctly and each page is designed to look like the home page.
 ​
 ### User Stories